simogasp/tp2/README.md

 sudo apt-get install libglu1-mesa-dev freeglut3-dev build-essential mesa-common-dev libxi-dev libxmu-dev automake
 ```

 To build this code we use the CMake build system.
 You can install CMake from the system package manager but you need a recent version >= 3.10.
-Check the version that is provided by your linux distribution and if it is suitable usually you need to
+Check the version that is provided by your linux distribution and if it is suitable usually you need to.

 ```shell
 sudo apt-get install cmake